kbhenderson/OS_Ticket_Prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We are going to be using Microsoft Azure for the installation of this ticketing software.
-Go ahead and visit the google drive posted here.
+Go ahead and visit the google drive posted here (https://drive.google.com/drive/folders/1052szblIPMV5z05t2770IISsQVmmovJ2?usp=sharing).
 When you arrive install the 7 prerequisite needed software for the installation of osTicket.
 After installing the items move on to the next step.
 </p>
 <br />